Ogotun-Ekiti: Culture and festivals

-Ogotun-Ekiti has a vibrant and deeply rooted cultural heritage, expressed through its many traditional festivals and community celebrations.
-These events not only preserve the identity of the people but also foster unity, spiritual reflection, and economic activity.
+Ogotun-Ekiti deeply rooted cultural heritage, expressed through its many traditional festivals and community celebrations.
+These events preserve the identity of the people and foster unity, spiritual reflection, and economic activity.

 In the past, some festivals were discontinued, especially during the reign of Oba Samuel Oladapo Oyebade, who stopped the Ogun Festival in 1991 and the Ifa Festival in 1993.
 However, Oba Adebayo Michael Adesanmi, the current monarch and 32nd Ologotun, holds a different view.
 He strongly believes in reviving and restoring all cultural festival heritages as a way to promote and preserve the godly and noble traditions of Ogotun-Ekiti.
 He has encouraged the community to embrace its cultural identity with pride and unity.

 Key festivals in Ogotun-Ekiti include:

 Ogotun Day Festival – Initiated by Oba Oyebade to unite the entire town beyond just the traditional chiefs.
 It celebrates the spirit of togetherness and town development.

 Obanifon Festival – A longstanding festival celebrated three times a year (December, June, and February), focused on renewing kinship, identity, and social relations.

 Osun Festival – Held in honor of the river goddess Osun, reflecting Ogotun's connection to nature and spirituality.

 Owena Festival – Recently resurrected and now celebrated again to honor River Owena, an important natural and spiritual landmark in the town.

 Ogun Festival – Although discontinued in 1991, there is increasing community interest in reviving this festival under the current king's cultural restoration agenda.

 Ifa Festival – A spiritual celebration that was stopped in the early 1990s but is being reconsidered for revival as part of the town's heritage.

 With the active support and cultural vision of Oba Adebayo Michael Adesanmi, the 32nd Ologotun, Ogotun-Ekiti is experiencing a renaissance of its traditional values.
 His encouragement to restore and embrace indigenous festivals reflects a broader strategy to leverage cultural heritage for tourism growth, youth engagement, moral reawakening, and sustainable economic development in modern Ekiti State.